 Law Matters — Episode 12

-Alicia Kutzer and Bill Olson discus the constitutionality of the Corporate Transparency Act and our Amicus brief in Hotze v.
+Alicia Kutzer and Bill Olson discus the constitutionality of the Corporate Transparency Act and our amicus brief in Hotze v.
 U.S. Department of Treasury.

 Law Matters — Episode 8